 Of course, you can design more than t-shirts.
 Your supporters will likely also be interested in jerseys, t-shirts, water bottles, hats, phone cases, and other paraphernalia sporting their favorite team’s logo.

 Additionally, sell a majority of your merchandise through pre-orders (ideally 80%+ of your total sales).
 This will help reduce or eliminate any excess and maximize your income.

 There are plenty of ways to raise funds for sports teams.
 Tournaments, sponsors, challenges — the options presented in this article are just the springboard.
-Begin with an idea which you feel is the most suitable for your sports club or use this list as an inspiration to come up with your own ideas.
+Begin with an idea that you feel is the most suitable for your sports club or use this list as an inspiration to come up with your own ideas.

 Don’t forget to form a fundraising committee – this will ensure that one person doesn’t bear the burden of fundraising.
 Allocate duties within the fundraising committee and agree for them to meet at regular intervals to decide on activities and monitor progress.